paguilar/br-pbuilder/README.md

 ```

 That's it.
 At this point the output of the main building steps of each package are displayed
-along with the total building time of each package and at the end the total
+(like when using *brmake*) along with the total building time of each package and at the end
-building time of the whole configuration.
-The complete output of each package and its errors, if
+the total building time of the whole configuration.
+The complete output of each package and its errors, if any, can be found in
-any, can be found in pbuilder_logs/<package>.log inside Buildroot's build path.
+*pbuilder_logs/\<package\>.log* inside Buildroot's build path.

 The *pbuilder* target executes first the python script that checks that the binary and the
 dependencies file exist.
 If the binary is missing, it builds it.
 If the dependencies file is
 missing, it creates it using the Makefile's *show-info* target.

-In order to increase the verbosity during the br-pbuilder execution, add the -l N cmdline arg in
+In order to debug and increase the verbosity during the *br-pbuilder* execution, in the *br-pbuilder*
-Buildroot's main *Makefile*.
-N is the debug level that can be [1-3].
+rule inside the main *Makefile*, add the *-l N* option to the cmdline argument where N is the debug
+level that can vary from 1 (lowest) to 3 (highest).

-In order to remove br-pbuilder from Buildroot, the install script can be used:
+In order to remove *br-pbuilder* from Buildroot, the install script can be used:

 ```
 $ cd br-pbuilder